cosmosdude/Particle-System/README.md

 # Particle-System
 A particle system written in pure HTML, CSS and Javascript.
 No framework or library is used.
-Everything is homemade.
-EZ
+Everything is written from scratch.
+Just for an educational purpose